 Professor Chung is highly engaged in the Information Systems community.
 She has served as associate editor for the European Conferences on Information Systems (ECIS), guest associate editor for the Omega journal, and as ad hoc reviewer for numerous journals, including MIS Quarterly (MISQ), Data Base, and Small Group Research.
-She has also served as reviewer for all major Information Systems conferences, including ICIS, AMCIS, and ECIS.
+She has also served as reviewer for all major Information Systems conferences, including ICIS, AMCIS, ECIS, and PACIS.

 In 2012 Professor Chung received a $10,000 research grant from the Institute of Fraud Prevention (IFP) for her research study on the genetic basis for Internet fraud detection with Professor Dennis Galletta of the University of Pittsburgh, and a BBC World News interview about this research study.
 In 2013, the project is funded as a signature project by the Grace Ann Geibel Institute for Social Justice and Responsibility.